vasspilka/LocalGrowth/README.md

 Linux:

     $ cp config/database.example.yml config/database.yml
     $ cp config/application.example.yml config/application.yml

 Windows:

-    > ren config/database.example.yml database.yml
+    > rename config/database.example.yml database.yml
-    > ren config/application.example.yml application.yml
+    > rename config/application.example.yml application.yml

-You may want to have a look at those files `database.yml` consists of the database architecture you will need this to set up `mysql` or `postgresql`.
+You may want to have a look at those files `database.yml` consists of the database architecture you will need this to set up `mysql` or `postgresql` when deploying to a server.

 `application.yml` has configurations for the application.
-While for local deployment these settings should work fine, for production you should change these.
+While for local deployment these settings should work fine, for production you should change these according to your needs.

 Now we need to create the datatables and add some data.
 Finally we can run the server.

-    > rake db:migrate
-    > rake db:seed
+    > rake db:migrate && rake db:seed
     > rails s

-The database is seeded with some basic data for you to see how the application works.
+The database is seeded with some basic data for you to see how the application works don't run `rake db:seed` if you want the app empty.

 Hopefully if everything ran smoothly, now you can visit your app inside your browser at 'localhost:3000'